-The closest they have for “team building” is an outing done once a year — of every three years — where they compete against each other.
+The closest they have for “team building” is an outing done once a year — or every three years — where they compete against each other.

 Of course, this is typically an ineffective way of building a team, but this is one that many employees experience.

 Team building isn’t an interruption to daily work.
-I will show you how to make your team members understand that team building is a strategy to make your work faster for less time.
+I will show you how to make your team members understand that team building is a strategy to make your work faster in less time.

 Do you have team members who are laggards and deadwoods?

 It is disheartening to work hard while others are not, especially if they enjoy the same rewards as the rest of the team.

 You will learn how to align their actions to the motivations of the team.

 You will also find simple suggestions on how to manage performance.

 Do personality conflicts hinder productivity and high performance among team members?